Ruhleben internment camp: Arts and culture

 The detainees arranged their own entertainment.
 Among them were several musicians, including Ernest MacMillan, later to become a conductor of the Toronto Symphony Orchestra.
 Other British musicians included Edgar Bainton, Edward Clark and the Australian-born Arthur Benjamin.
 MacMillan was a prominent member of the Ruhleben Musical Society, formed in 1915, and directed performances of The Mikado (with orchestra and costumes) and a pantomime version of Cinderella.
 MacMillan transcribed the music for the former from memory with the help of four other musicians, including Benjamin Dale.
 Among those who attended these performances were James W. Gerard, the United States ambassador.
 The detainees also presented Trial by Jury, The Pirates of Penzance, The Yeomen of the Guard and The Gondoliers.
 MacMillan gave lectures on each of Beethoven's symphonies, which were followed by piano duet performances played by him together with Benjamin Dale.
 MacMillan was also a member of the Ruhleben Drama Society and acted in productions of Othello, Twelfth Night, Lady Windermere's Fan and The Importance of Being Earnest.

 The artist Charles Freegrove Winzer was interned at the camp, and provided illustrations for the camp magazine.
 His detention was contested, because he worked for the French Red Cross, and had been visiting his sister in Germany with permission of the military authorities there.
 Some of his lithographs, depicting life in the camp, are now in the Australian War Memorial collection.

+Education

+The British Government provided internees with books for educational purposes for free.
+A wooden hall erected by the YMCA, which housed the library of about 5000 volumes sent over from Britain, served as a place for reading.

+Detainees also arranged their own school and ′college′.
+A Ruhleben Camp School offered elementary and high school education to younger internees.
+Within the Arts and Science Union, organised by the British chemist and inventor Henry Stafford Hatfield, scholars from different fields gave lectures of university standard, organised in the open air.
+Among the lecturers were the physicists James Chadwick, Charles D. Ellis and Henry Brose, and the historian and author John Cecil Masterman.